clicon/clixon/doc/startup.md

 ## Repair

-If the system is in the failsafe mode (or fails to start), a user can repair a broken configuration and then restart the backend.
+If the system is in failsafe mode (or fails to start), a user can repair a broken configuration and then restart the backend.
 This can be done out-of-band by editing the startup db and then restarting clixon.